 We have increased our focus on the need to move towards a circular approach, reducing dependence on natural and virgin resources, using recycled raw materials, and revaluing waste within the supply chain.
 The WHL Group continues to review opportunities for innovation in this regard.
 Country Road Group and David Jones have developed a holistic circular fashion strategy as well as implemented circular design training for Country Road Group sourcing teams.

 Woolworths donates all surplus food from stores which is within its use-by date to over 1500 charity partners on a weekly basis.
 In line with global efforts to reduce the growing problem of food waste, Woolworths is also investing in research to enable the reduction of food waste and loss through the supply chain and in customers’ homes.
-David Jones has recently partnered with OzHarvest one of Australia’s leading food rescue organisations, which collects quality excess food from commercial outlets and delivers it directly to charity organisations.
+David Jones has partnered with OzHarvest one of Australia’s leading food rescue organisations, which collects quality excess food from commercial outlets and delivers it directly to charity organisations.

 Back to Our Approach